Last Update September 2023

 Text, including title and author names, should be in 12-point Arial or Times New Roman.
 Please avoid using boldface font.
 Text in tables should be no smaller than 10-point font.
 Margins should be 1' at the top and bottom and 1" on the left and right sides.

 All authors must be listed by first initials and last name in each reference, and please provide inclusive page numbers.
 Journal titles should be abbreviated according to the National Library of Medicine's List of Journals Indexed for Medline; for unlisted journals, please provide complete journal titles.
 Material in press may be cited, but copies of such material may be requested.
 Authors are responsible for the accuracy of the references.
-Click here for examples of how references should be formatted.
+For examples of ADA citation format, refer to References for ADA Publications.

 Nonessential tables, figures, and/or videos may accompany articles as online-only supplemental material files, but authors are asked to include a comment to the editor at the time of manuscript submission that explains the rationale and justification for submitting and possibly posting the supplemental information.

-All online-only supplemenal material files should be combined in one document file whenever possible and uploaded during the submission process.
+All online-only supplemental material files should be uploaded during the submission process.
 The file must be clearly labeled as "Online-Only Supplemental Material."
 In addition, supplemental material online-only files must be referenced in the main text of the manuscript at least once (e.g., Supplemental Table S1).

 All online-only supplemental material files are subject to peer review but will not be composed, copyedited, or proofread by production staff.
 As such, authors are encouraged to review supplemental material files carefully before submission.